Please read these guidelines before heading out to the festival!

 - Check out the kids space for fun activities for children with their families each day.

-- Check the website before leaving for the event for any final updates and information.
+- Check the website and our social media channels before leaving for the event for any final updates and information.

 - Make use of local businesses and facilities - This helps create positive flow on from the festival to the local community.

-- Introduce yourself to your neighbours camped next to you and look out for each others belongings.
+- Introduce yourself to your neighbours camped next to you and look out for each other.

 - Don't bring unnecessary valuables.
-Its a good idea to just bring what you really need and anything valuable should be something you can keep on your person at all times.
+Bring only what you really need for the festival, and valuables should be items you can keep on your person at all times and not leave in your campsite.
 The festival can not take responsibility for your personal belongings.

 - Look after your friends and others.
-If someone looks like they need help, offer it.
+If someone looks to be in distress, offer them some assistance.

-- Remember to drink enough water, dehydration can occur even on warm overcast days.
+- Remember to drink enough water - dehydration can occur even on overcast days.

 - Drive safely at all times, a 10km/h speed limit applies to the entire festival area.